rust-lang/rust/text/0000-self-in-typedefs.md

 [RFC 2102]: https://github.com/rust-lang/rfcs/pull/2102

-## In relation to [RFC 2102]
+## In relation to [RFC 2102] and what `Self` refers to.

-It should be noted that `Self` always refers to the top level type and not the inner unnamed `struct` or `union`.
-In other words:
-*Self always applies to the top level inside type definitions*.
+It should be noted that `Self` always refers to the top level type and not the inner unnamed `struct` or `union` because those are unnamed.
+Specifically, *Self always applies to the innermost nameable type*.
+In type definitions in particular, this is equivalent: *Self always applies to the top level type*.

 ## Error messages